 "6.01.
 (1) The general financial objective of each Arkansas public employee retirement plan shall be to establish and receive contributions which, expressed as percents of active member payroll, will remain approximately level from generation to generation of Arkansas citizens.
-More specifically, contributions received each year shall be sufficient both to (i) fully cover the costs of benefit commitments being made to members for their service being rendered in such year, and (ii) make a level payment which if paid annually over a reasonable period of future years will fully cover the unfunded costs of benefit commitments for service previously rendered..."
+More specifically, contributions received each year shall be sufficient both to (i) fully cover the costs of benefit commitments being made to members for their service being rendered in such year and (ii) make a level payment which if paid annually over a reasonable period of future years will fully cover the unfunded costs of benefit commitments for service previously rendered."

-Arkansas Teacher Retirement System Status: Based upon the results of June 30, 2019 actuarial valuations, ATRS is satisfying the financial objective of level-contribution-percent financing.
+Arkansas Teacher Retirement System Status: Based upon the results of June 30, 2020 actuarial valuations, ATRS is satisfying the financial objective of level-contribution-percent financing.

-The amortization period this year is 28 years, unchanged from last year's period of 28 years.
+The amortization period this year is 27 years, a decrease from last year's period of 28 years.
 This result is heavily dependent upon member and employer rates increasing in accordance with the following schedule:

 Contribution Rate

 Fiscal Year Member Employer

-2020 6.25% 14.25%

 2021 6.50% 14.50%

 2022 6.75% 14.75%

 2023 and Later 7.00% 15.00%

-While 28 years is a reasonable period that meets statutory requirements, use of such a period will result in unfunded liabilities that are projected to increase in dollar amount for approximately the next 10 years.
+While 27 years is a reasonable period that meets statutory requirements, use of such a period will result in unfunded liabilities that are projected to increase in dollar amount for approximately the next 10 years.
 This condition is called "negative amortization" and is falling out of favor.
-The ATRS has targeted 18 years as the threshold in recent legislation.
+The ATRS has targeted 18 years in recent legislation as the amortization period that would eliminate negative amortization.
+The contribution rate based upon the target amortization period (18 years) would be approximately 17.6% of payroll.
+On a market value basis, the amortization period is 47 years and the contribution rate based upon the market value and the target amortization period (18 years) would be approximately 20.7% of payroll.

-The Arkansas Teacher Retirement System remains stable with an 80.2% funded position as of June 30, 2019.
-Unless there is an investment loss in Fiscal Year 2020, the amortization period may decrease in the next valuation due to the scheduled phase-in of investment gains.
+The Arkansas Teacher Retirement System remains stable with an 80.6% funded position as of June 30, 2020.
+However, unless there is a large investment gain in Fiscal Year 2021, the amortization period is likely to increase in the next valuation due to the scheduled phase-in of net investment losses.

-The rate of Investment return was 5.19%# this year.
-As of June 30, 2019, the market value of assets exceeded the actuarial value of assets by approximately \$329 million.
+The rate of investment return was (1.00)% this year.
+As of June 30, 2020, the actuarial value of assets exceeded the market value of assets by approximately \$1,105 million.
 Investment gains and losses that occur each year are smoothed in over a four-year period.
-After considering smoothing, the recognized return this year was 7.90%, compared to an assumed 7.5% return for Fiscal 2019.
+After considering smoothing, the recognized return this year was 7.38%, compared to an assumed 7.5% return for Fiscal 2020.

-\This investment return figure was calculated by the actuary and may not exactly match your investment consultant's figure.
+This investment return figure was calculated by the actuary and may not exactly match your investment consultant's figure.